rosin-project/rosinstall_generator_time_machine/README.md

  - expand metadata generation to include more details
  - distribute this tool in a Docker image
  - integrate with OSRF [Legacy ROS](https://hub.docker.com/r/osrf/ros_legacy/tags/) Docker images

+## FAQ

+Some frequently asked questions and answers.

+#### Date YYYY-MM-DDTHH:MM:SS too far in the past

+This error is printed whenever the script is asked to go back to a date that is beyond what is currently supported (24th of January 2014).

+#### No packages/stacks left after ignoring not released

+After figuring out the `rosdistro` commit, the script uses `rosinstall_generator` to generate a `.rosinstall` file with all the dependencies of the specified PUT.
+For this to work, the PUT itself must have been released (and thus registered in `rosdistro`) at the date and time that the time machine was asked to go back to.

+Make sure this is the case if running into this error.
+Realise that the package may not have been released at the time the bug was reported (if using the issue URL as input to the time machine).